Escobita/selenium/selenium-core/selenium-website/src/main/rst/01_introducing_selenium.rst

 At the time of writing, the soon-to-be-released Selenium 1.0 supports Internet Explorer, Mozilla Firefox, Opera And Safari

 ..
-TODO: look this up and get the specific versions off SeleniumHQ.org
+TODO: Look this up and get the specific versions off SeleniumHQ.org

 Flexibility and Extensibility
 ------------------------------